Honey Walnut Shrimp

 Being 9 years old, my brothers and I always wanted to order the “Pu Pu Platter” purely for name’s sake (you can imagine the snickering), but it was really the shrimp and the peking duck that we wanted to eat at all the Chinese restaurants.
 So good!

-To get started, combine honey, sugar, water, and salt in a skillet:
+To get started, combine honey, sugar, water, and salt in a large skillet:

 Add the walnuts and bring to a boil:

-Keep cooking over medium heat, then once the sugar is an amber color, remove the walnuts with a slotted spoon to a piece of parchment:
+Keep cooking over medium heat, then once the sugar is an amber color, remove the walnut halves with a slotted spoon to a piece of parchment paper:

-Next, make the sauce for the shrimp by combining mayonnaise, sweetened condensed milk, honey, and lemon juice:
+Next, make the sauce for the shrimp by combining mayonnaise, sweetened condensed milk, honey, and lemon juice in a small bowl:

 If you have 10 minutes to spare, I recommend using homemade mayonnaise for the best flavor, or, using a Japanese mayo like Kewpie from the Asian market, which has fantastic flavor.

 Toss peeled and deveined shrimp into the batter, to coat:

 Deep fry the shrimp in hot oil set to 375 degrees F for 2-3 minutes until puffy and crisp, with a nice golden brown color:

-Deep fry the walnuts for 1 minute, then add to the shrimp, and the sweet creamy sauce, tossing them in a large mixing bowl.
+Deep fry the walnuts for 1 minute, then add them to the crispy fried shrimp, and the sweet creamy sauce, tossing them in a large mixing bowl.

-It’s now ready to eat with some steamed rice or fried rice.
+It’s now ready to eat with some steamed white or brown rice, or fried rice.
 Sometimes I like to garnish with green onions as well.

 Honey Walnut Shrimp